Colorado Court Records

 Making the Request

-To retrieve a court record, the requestor may also be required to schedule an appointment with the record custodian.
-Most requests require that the requestor complete a request form and provide their personal information as well as details of the record of interest.
-If the required document is a public record, the requestor may be allowed to self-serve using the court’s public terminals otherwise, record searches will be conducted by court staff, and the requestor will be charged a nominal fee to cover the search and copy costs.
+To retrieve a court record, the requester may also be required to schedule an appointment with the record custodian located at the courthouse.
+Most requests require that the requester complete a request form and provide their personal information, as well as details of the record of interest.
+Requestors should follow the instructions provided by the court or on the request forms to ensure proper processing.
+If the required document is a public record, the requester may be allowed to self-serve using the court's public terminals; otherwise, record searches will be conducted by court staff, and the requester will be charged a nominal fee to cover the search and copy costs.

 How to Access Colorado Family Court Records via Mail

-Colorado family court records may be obtained by sending written requests via mail rather than in-person.
-After verifying the jurisdiction where the case was filed, details of the court location, as well as the mailing addresses and other contact information, can be found using the district contact information page or the county contact information page.
+Colorado family court records may be obtained by sending written requests via mail rather than in person.
+After verifying the jurisdiction where the case was filed, details of the court location, including where the court is located, as well as the mailing addresses and other contact information, can be found using the district contact information page or the county contact information page.

 Upon confirming the aforementioned information, requestors are advised to confirm the requirements for mail-in requests by contacting the court administrator or clerk of the concerned court.
+Requestors should carefully follow the instructions for submitting mail-in requests as provided by the court.
 Generally, mail-in requests must feature the following:

 - The full name and phone number of the requesting party

-- The requestors return address or preferred mailing address
+- The requester's return address or preferred mailing address

 - The type of record being requested